-Your doctor may have other reasons to recommend a right-heart cath with biopsy.
+Your healthcare provider may have other reasons to recommend a right-heart cath with

 What are the risks of a right heart catheterization with heart tissue biopsy?

-Possible risks associated with a right-heart catheterization with biopsy include:
+Possible risks of a right-heart catheterization with biopsy include:

 - Bruising of the skin at the site where the catheter is inserted

 - Excessive bleeding because of puncture of the vein during insertion of the catheter